liuyuxiang512/RePA/README.md

 ### Step 2: Run main experiments

 You may change the *Wikipedia* to *RoleEE* or *USNews* for corresponding datasets, or change *GPT4* to *LLaMA3* for different backbone LLM, and change *false* to *true* for debug mode.
-You may change the corresponding config files for detailed settings, which is under the "configs" folder.
+You may change the corresponding config files for detailed settings, which is under the `/configs` folder.

 > bash experiments.sh Wikipedia GPT4 false